nraynes/Synapped/README.md

-# NeuralVisualizer
+# Synapped

-**NeuralVisualizer** is a C++ application designed to provide a graphical representation of neural network architectures and their training processes.
+**Synapped** is a C++ application designed to provide a graphical representation of neural network architectures and their training processes.
 Utilizing the GTKmm library for the graphical interface, this tool offers an intuitive visualization of neural networks in action.

 ---